ttahb/javainterview/README.md

 3. How will you check if a thread is running, and what will you do stop it.

-4. How streams in java 8 we can increase the performance?
+4. How streams in Java 8 has better performance?